railsuser2014/openobject-doc-book-en/7/7_19_Documents/7_19_Documents_searching.rst

 Version Management
 ==================

-There's usually a need to keep track of all the important documents that you have printed.
-For example, when you send an invoice to a customer it's a good idea to store a copy of that invoice internally in paper or electronic form.
+There is usually a need to keep track of all the important documents that you have printed.
+For example, when you send an invoice to a customer it is a good idea to store a copy of that invoice internally in paper or electronic form.
 Then you can reprint it exactly in the same format as when you sent it, even if the company's details have changed in the meantime.

 To do this, Open ERP can automatically store as attachments the different reports printed by users.
-By default, only invoices are saved as attachments, and they're saved when they are printed.
+By default, only invoices are saved as attachments, and they are saved when they are printed.
-That's because they are commonly legally required.
+That is because they are commonly legally required.

-But you can configure the system so that it doesn't matter which type of report is printed - they can all be stored automatically.
-To activate that functionality on another type of report, modify this in the menu :menuselection:`Administration --> Configuration --> Low Level --> Actions --> XML Reports`.
+But you can configure the system so that it does not matter which type of report is printed - they can all be stored automatically.
+To activate that functionality on another type of report, modify this in the menu :menuselection:`Administration --> Low Level Objects --> Actions --> Reports`.
+To be able to access this menu, the user should be added to the group :guilabel:`Useability / No One`.

 .. figure::  images/document_report_modif.png
    :scale: 50